ward/run/_drafts/2026-05-03-broad-street-run.md

 Honestly, can't complain.
 Sure, the course helps (slight net downhill, one direction).
 Since I was still already going to be happy with sub 60 today, going faster makes me happier still.
+Technically this is a PR since it is only the second 10 mile race I have ever run.
+In reality, the pace of my half marathon PR was a 57:06, without even accounting for being able to run it faster if there is no expectation of another five km tacked on after it.
+Ah, to be in that shape again.

 Right past the finish line, a guy walks up to me and asks me about my Belgian themed shirt.
 Turns out he is a Belgian too.
 He saw my singlet during the race